John Hubley: Enlistment and beginning of UPA: 1942-1948

 In 1943, Hubley was contacted by the United Automobile Workers (UAW), who were looking to hire Hubley to produce a short film endorsing Franklin D. Roosevelt in the 1944 Presidential Election.
 Hubley took the project to the newly formed Industrial Film and Poster Service, which was soon renamed to United Productions of America (UPA).
 The film, Hell-Bent for Election (1944), was storyboarded by Hubley and directed by Chuck Jones.
 At UPA, Hubley found the creative freedom he had yearned for his entire career.
-The UAW was pleased with Hell-Bent for Election and hired UPA for The Brotherhood of Man (1946), a film on race relations.
+The UAW was pleased with Hell-Bent for Election and hired UPA for Brotherhood of Man (1945), a film on race relations.
 Hubley co-wrote the film and led the production design.
 With both UAW films, Hubley pushed for a modernist aesthetic of sleek lines, flat shapes, and bold colors that were completely unique to UPA's films.

 By 1947, Hubley had been promoted to vice president and creative head of UPA.
 That same year, UPA founder Stephen Bosustow struck a distribution deal with Columbia: UPA would produce several "trial" films for the studio using Columbia's cartoon stars The Fox and The Crow.
 If the films were a success, Columbia would enter a formal distribution partnership with UPA.
 Hubley was tasked with directing the first "trial" films, Robin Hoodlum (1948) and The Magic Fluke (1949).